 November 10, 2016

 This year, you plan to skip the insanity of Black Friday and park it on the couch to watch football and eat turkey and mashed potato leftovers.
 You are also resting up for Cyber Monday, the Monday that follows Thanksgiving when retailers offer huge discounts on their online stores.
+This year, Cyber Monday lands on November 27th.
 With so many great deals just a click away, it’s hard not to buy all the things.
 When it comes to smart holiday sales shopping, knowing when to get the most out of your money is imperative.
 To help you strategize, we put together this list of what to buy and what not to buy on Cyber Monday.

-This Cyber Monday, we're going to shop at all the best places, such as Best Buy, Toys R Us, Sephora, Nike, and Macy's.
+This Cyber Monday, we're going to shop at all the best places, such as Best Buy, Kohl's, Macy's, Toys R Us, and JCPenney.
 Let us know where you'll be shopping in the comments below!

-- Good quality laptop computers: Similar to televisions, retailers push lower-quality laptop computers on Black Friday.
-Wait to the following Monday to take advantage of major deals offered on high performing models from top brands.
+- Good quality laptops: Similar to televisions, retailers push lower-quality laptop computers on Black Friday.
+Wait until the following Monday to take advantage of major deals offered on high performing models from top brands.
 You’ll also want to keep your eye out for good deals on tablets – sales begin as early as Thanksgiving and continue through the next week.

 - Toys: Do you have little ones on your Christmas list?
-Cyber Monday is when retailers offer don’t-miss markdowns on toys.
+Cyber Monday is when retailers offer can’t-miss markdowns on toys.
 Last year, Toys R Us hosted a super cyber week sale.
-Target is also great for toys – sign up for emails about the store’s Cyber Week 2016.
+Target is also great for toys – sign up for emails about the store’s Cyber Week 2017.

 - Shoes: Holiday deal shopping is hard work – there’s nothing wrong with treating yourself to something while finding gifts for others.
 How about a new pair of shoes?
 Cyber Monday is when you will find big markdowns on footwear from top brands such as Nike, New Balance, Dune London, Cole Haan, and Steve Madden.